+It is important to recognise that separation is a big life event.
+You are separated when you and your partner are no longer living together or having a shared life together.
 There could be some difficulties ahead and sometimes separation can be an emotional roller coaster.
-It is also important to recognise, that you will get through it.
+It is also important to recognise that you will get through it.
 If you have children, they will adapt and get through it too.

-When we live with someone we share our love, time, children, financial resources, friends, family, home and identity.
+When we live with someone we share our love, time, children, financial resources, friends, family, home, and identity.
 When we separate, somehow, we have to change many facets of our lives.
 But, it is okay, you can make it happen one step at a time.

 When it comes to married couples, you will need to consider divorce, property settlement, spousal maintenance, child support and parenting arrangements.